CytoidCommunity/Cytoid-wiki/docs/en/reference/community/content-rule.md

-﻿---
+---
 title: Rules
-lang: en-US

 author: TheBombMan (Alan Liu)
 finish: true
 ---

 # Rules

 No matter the song, chart, storyboard, or troll level, these guidelines serve as a baseline for all charters to follow.
 Not following the proper guidelines below can get levels unlisted.
 And possibly deleted due to copyright or other issues. **This is not a guide, but guidelines to keep in mind.**
 If you need any help with any of the below, you may ask in the [Cytoid Discord Server](https://discord.gg/cytoid).

 ## Do not plagiarize